LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 API reference: :doc:`AnnotationAPI`.

 With the source-code annotations in place, we can run performance measurements.
+By default, Caliper does not record data - we have to activate performance profiling at runtime.
 An easy way to do this is to use one of Caliper's built-in measurement configurations.
 For example, the `runtime-report` config prints out the time spent in the annotated regions.
 You can activate built-in measurement